mrbenza/Crypter/README.md

 # Crypter
-c# crypter, example how to encrypt a application and insert it into a stub(another application wich launch the other program).
+c# crypter, example how to encrypt a application and insert it into a stub(another application wich launch the invoked program).
 The stub will (on launch) get the byte's of the application and insert it into memory.

 Because the application is encrypted, only the source code of the stub can be decompiled(if attacker has not the encryption key).